devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 To synchronize the internal default OpenShift Registry with the Quay Registry, **Quay Bridge** is used.

 - In the OperatorHub of your cluster, search for the **Quay Bridge** Operator
   - Install it with default settings
-- While the Operator is installing, create a new Organization in Quay:
+- While the Operator is installing, create a new Organization in **Quay**:
-  - Access the Quay Portal
+  - Access the **Quay** Portal
   - In the top _+_ menu click **Create New Organization**
     - Name it `openshift_integration`
   - Click **Create Organization**

 We need an OAuth Application in Quay for the integration:

-- In the Quay Portal, click the **Applications** icon in the menubar to the left
+- Again In the **Quay** Portal, click the **Applications** icon in the menubar to the left
 - Click **Create New Application** at the upper right
-  - Name it `openshift` and select it by clicking it
+  - Name it `openshift`, press Enter and click on the new `openshift` item by clicking it
 - In the menubar to the left click the **Generate Token** icon
   - Check all boxes and click **Generate Access token**
     {{< figure src="../images/quay-access-token.png?width=45pc&classes=border,shadow" title="Click image to enlarge" >}}
   - In the next view click **Authorize Application** and confirm
   - In the next view copy the **Access Token** and save it somewhere, we'll need it again

-Now we finally create an Quay Bridge instance.
+Now we finally create an **Quay Bridge** instance.
 In the OpenShift web console make sure you are in the `quay` Project.
 Then:

 - Create a new Secret